 You can key a horse that you think will finish third while using different combinations in first and second.
 Or you can key more than one horse in a certain spot in the order.

 The important thing is getting good value out of what you bet.
 And creative keying can do that for you with the trifecta wager.

 Visualizing the Race

-A common mistake that novice handicappers make when trying to bet on trifectas is that they pick what they think are the best three horses in the race.
-The problem is that races often turn out much differently than that.
+A common mistake that novice handicappers make when forming horse race trifecta bets is picking what they think are the best three horses in the race.
+The problem is that races often turn out much differently.

 There are horses who will be legitimate contenders to win each race.
 But if all of these horses have a certain style, it can work to their disadvantage.